 Which is stupid.

-But it’s because I’d read up on Venice prior to leaving – I always do read up on a place – and had read all these negative things.
-Some of these things even made me doubt my decision to visit the city, but when I got there I found I’d been worried for nothing.
+Well, I’d read up on Venice prior to leaving – I always try to read up on a place – and had read all these negative things.
+Some of these things even made me doubt my decision to visit the city!

 So here are the lies I’d read about Venice:

-1. It’s the most expensive city you’ll ever visit: WRONG
+1. Venice is the most expensive city you’ll ever visit: WRONG

 It’s not just a Venice thing.
 That’s a hospitality-industry thing.

-2. You’ll pay shit loads in cover charges and tax at restaurants: WRONG
+2. You’ll pay loads in cover charges and tax at restaurants: WRONG

 When you think about NYC and other cities in the US where you’re expected to tip up to 20% – this doesn’t seem too bad at all.

-I was dreading the smell (I have an overly sensitive nose and may have been a Spaniel or police dog in another life…?) so I was like:
+I was dreading the smell (I have an overly sensitive nose) so I was like:

 4. Public transport is a nightmare: WRONG